RJ Lee 9 min read

 Mass spectrometry is a critical component of many analytical techniques used for the identification and quantification of organic compounds in a wide variety of sample matrices from both environmental and industrial sources.
 The foundational principle is that individual chemical compounds have a known molecular weight that can be used to identify and quantify them.
-The physics behind the analytical methods are beyond the scope of this article, but it is typically necessary to add a charge (ionize) to each molecule to allow for mass separation, detection and quantification using a mass spectrometer.
-Analysis using a mass spectrometer, commonly results in fragmentation of larger molecules into smaller ones, complicating the interpretation, as the pattern of the fragmented masses needs to be identified and used towards the identification and quantification of the original larger molecules.
+The physics behind the analytical methods are beyond the scope of this article, but it is typically necessary to add a charge (ionize) to each molecule to allow for mass separation, detection, and quantification using a mass spectrometer.
+Analysis using a mass spectrometer, commonly results in the fragmentation of larger molecules into smaller ones, complicating the interpretation, as the pattern of the fragmented masses needs to be identified and used for the identification and quantification of the original larger molecules.
 The delicate nature of these analytical operations requires that most mass spectrometers can only operate within the confines of a laboratory, analyzing discrete samples introduced into these instruments.

 The advent of PTR-MS technology has addressed several of the limitations of laboratory benchtop units described above.
 PTR-MS is a “soft” ionization mass spectrometer.
 Charge is added to each molecule using water, oxygen, or nitrogen oxide molecules which suppress the fragmentation of the compounds, allowing for a more robust analysis of the mass spectrum.
-PTR-MS is particularly adept at identification and measurement of volatile organic compounds (VOCs) in air.
+PTR-MS is particularly adept at the identification and measurement of volatile organic compounds (VOCs) in air.
 It can provide real-time, continuous measurement of multiple volatile organic compounds (VOCs) at ultra-trace levels, i.e., in the parts per trillion (ppt) and low parts per billion (ppb) range.
 A truck-mounted solution also gives the instrument mobility for environmental monitoring and sourcing investigations.

 Case study 1: Laboratory testing – headspace sampling

 Due to its high sensitivity and low time resolution, the PTR-MS is the perfect tool for headspace sampling.
 RJ Lee Group has implemented the PTR-MS in several headspace projects for the detection of emissions from carbon black, canned food products, as well as products such as gloves and face masks.
 In a previous study, RJ Lee Group investigated the compounds emitted by a medical device.
 The device was placed in a testing Tedlar bag, which was filled with clean air.
 The PTRMS was used to monitor the VOC concentration inside the bag.
 After the device was turned on, the concentration of 6 compounds increased.
-After two hours of testing, compounds such as butadiene and hexynes had reached a plateau at a concentration lower than 5 ppb (Figure 1).
-The concentration of acetone, acetic acid, isoprene and butene continued increasing during the whole testing period.
+After two hours of testing, compounds such as butadiene and hexanes had reached a plateau at a concentration lower than 5 ppb (Figure 1).
+The concentration of acetone, acetic acid, isoprene, and butene continued increasing during the whole testing period.

-Case study 2: Field measurements mobile applications
+Case study 2: Field Measurements mobile applications

 The PTR-MS can also be used to study the air quality of an area.
 The combination of the PTRMS with RJ Lee Group’s mobile laboratory can allow for temporal and spatial resolution air quality measurements.
 Our scientists have conducted numerous fenceline monitoring and community air quality monitoring projects.
-In a recent study we measured the ambient concentration of benzene in the greater area of Philadelphia.
-We were able to identify the higher emitters and investigate their impact in the neighbor communities (Figures 2 and 3).
+In a recent study, we measured the ambient concentration of benzene in the greater area of Philadelphia.
+We were able to identify the higher emitters and investigate their impact in the neighboring communities (Figures 2 and 3).

 1. De Gouw, J. A., Welsh-Bon, D., Warneke, C., Kuster, W. C., Alexander, L., Baker, A. K., Beyersdorf, A. J., Blake, D. R., Canagaratna, M., Celada, A. T., et al.: Emission and chemistry of organic carbon in the gas and aerosol phase at a sub-urban site near Mexico City in March 2006 during the MILAGRO study.
 Atmos.
 Chem.
 Phys.,9, 3425-3442, 2009.